dojo/docs/quickstart/arrays.rst

         if (dojo.some(arrIndxSome, function(item){ return item>=1000000})) {
             result = 'yes, there are';
         } else {
-            result = 'no, there aren no such items';
+            result = 'no, there are no such items';
         }
         dojo.place(
             "<p>The answer is: " + result + "</p>",